Ebrima Darboe: Club career

 Darboe joined Italian club Roma in summer 2017, making his primavera debut for the youth team in January 2019.
 Darboe signed his first professional contract with Roma the following July, having just turned eighteen.
 He first featured on as an unused substitute in Roma's 2–1 Serie A home victory against Milan on 27 October 2019.
 Darboe scored his first goal for the under-19 side in October 2020, and got an additional brace later that month in the Campionato Primavera.

 Darboe made his professional debut for the club on 2 May 2021, coming off the bench for the final ten minutes of Roma's 2–0 defeat against Sampdoria.
 On 6 May, Darboe made his UEFA Europa League debut against Manchester United, in the second leg of the semi-finals.
 Darboe played in the Derby della Capitale against rivals Lazio on 15 May, becoming the first player born in the 2000s to do so.

+On 7 July 2023, Darboe was loaned to Austrian Bundesliga club LASK for the 2023–24 season.
+On 1 February 2024, this loan was cut short, and Darboe was then loaned to Serie B club Sampdoria.

+On 1 September 2025, Darboe signed a three-year contract with Serie B club Bari.

 International career

 On 26 October 2020, while still a youth team player for Roma, Darboe received his first senior call-up for the Gambia national team by head coach Tom Saintfiet.
 He debuted for the Gambia in a 2–0 friendly win over Niger on 6 June 2021.

-He played in the 2021 Africa cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.
+Darboe was selected to the Gambia squad for the 2021 Africa Cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.